irenebogues/burger/README.md

 # The Burger App

 ## Objectives
 To create a burger logger using MVC Framework and built with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Ensures to follow the MVC design pattern; I use Node and MySQL to query and route data in my app, and Handlebars to generate my HTML.
+I use Node and MySQL to query and route data in my app, and Handlebars to generate my HTML.

 # Data Structure